using namespace std - lets your omit the std:: prefix

 It may look like Student newKid; calls a ctor, and Student newKid; does not.
 That is not correct.
 Whenever an object is created, a ctor is always called.

-Q: What if you didn’t write one? e.g Vec v;
+What if you didn’t write one? e.g Vec v;

-A: Every class comes with a default (i.e zero-arg) ctor (which just default-constructs all fields that are objects).
+Every class comes with a default (i.e zero-arg) ctor (which just default-constructs all fields that are objects).

 But the built-in default constructor goes away if you write any constructor.

 The built-in default ctor for Basis wants to default-construct all fields that are objects. v1, v2 are objects, but they have no default ctor.
-So basis cannot have a built-in default ctor.
+So Basis cannot have a built-in default ctor.

 This also does not work.
 Why?
 Too late.
 The body of the ctor can contain arbitrary code, so the fields of the class are expected to be constructed and ready to use before the constructor body runs.